Tangynt-LLC/tangynt-js-sdk/README.md

 ## Support

-If you have any question, comments, or issues, feel free to reach out to us via our [support email].
+If you have any question, comments, or issues, feel free to reach out to us via [support@tangynt.com][support email].

 [quickstart]: https://tangynt.com/docs
 [support email]: mailto:support@tangynt.com